Nick Folk: 2009 season

-New York Jets
+New York Jets (first stint)

 2010 season

 On February 23, Folk signed a one-year contract with the New York Jets.
 Head coach Rex Ryan mocked Folk's early performances during the team's offseason workouts; however, after working out with special teams coordinator Mike Westhoff, who helped refine Folk's kicking technique after allowing his hip to fully recover, Folk began to gain consistency once again.

 On October 11, Folk became the first Jets kicker to kick five field goals in a home game since Pat Leahy achieved the feat in 1984.
 Folk set a franchise record for the longest kick, making a career long kick of 56 yards against the Denver Broncos on October 17.

 During the 2010 season, Folk converted 30 field goals out of 39 opportunities.
-During the AFC Wild Card Round against the Indianapolis Colts on January 8, 2011, Folk kicked the game-winning field goal with only 3 seconds remaining in the 4th quarter, helping the team make their second straight AFC Championship where they would end up losing to the Pittsburgh Steelers.
+During the AFC Wild Card Round against the Indianapolis Colts on January 8, 2011, Folk kicked the game-winning field goal with only three seconds remaining in the 4th quarter, helping the team make their second straight AFC Championship where they would end up losing to the Pittsburgh Steelers.